-Our contract assets were £302.8 million and £310.6 million as of 31 December 2022 and 2021, respectively.
+Our contract assets were £722.6 million and £720.2 million as of 31 December 2023 and 2022, respectively, after taking into account the reclassifications noted above.
 The current and non-current portions of our contract assets are included within other current assets and other assets, net, respectively, on our consolidated balance sheets.

-Our contract liabilities were £677.7 million and £751.7 million as of 31 December 2022 and 2021, respectively.
-The current and non-current portions of our contract liabilities are included within other accrued and current liabilities and other long-term liabilities, respectively, on our consolidated balance sheets
+Our contract liabilities were £583.9 million and £677.7 million as of 31 December 2023 and 2022, respectively.
+The current and non-current portions of our contract liabilities are included within other accrued and current liabilities and other long-term liabilities, respectively, on our consolidated balance sheets.

-During the year ended 31 December 2022 and the period from 1 June 2021 to 31 December 2021, we recognized revenue of £545.2 million and £249.6 million, respectively, that was included in our contract liability balances at 31 December 2021 and 1 June 2021.
+During 2023, 2022 and the period from 1 June 2021 to 31 December 2021, we recognized revenue that was included in our contract liability balances of £518.4 million, £545.2 million and £249.6 million, respectively.